klopp/imap-tray/README.md

-# imap-tray
+# IMAP-tray
-Perl/Gtk IMAP checker
+Perl/Gtk IMAP checker.

+Config file can be readed from script directory or from first command-line argument.
+Format is Perl-based (see imap-tray.conf.sample).
+Format of IMAP/opt entries described in [Net::IMAP::Simple](https://metacpan.org/pod/Net::IMAP::Simple#new) documentation (*new* arguments).

 ## No new messages icon and tooltip: